 Find and draw a representative collection of particle paths under that assumption.
+Show the features.

-1. As noted in the previous homework, the velocity field of shallow water waves is near the surface given by where amplitude ε , wave number k, and frequency ω are all positive constants.
+2. As noted in the previous question, the velocity field of shallow water waves is near the surface given by where amplitude ε , wave number k, and frequency ω are all positive constants.
 Find and draw the streamlines of the flow.
-Do not assume epsilon is small in this case.
+Do not approximate in this case.
 Compare with the pathlines.
 Why are they not the same?

-$$u = \epsilon \sin(kx + \omega t)$$ $v = -\epsilon \cos(kx + \omega t)$
+$u = \epsilon \sin(kx + \omega t)$ $v = -\epsilon \cos(kx + \omega t)$

-- 2. Draw the streakline coming from a generator at the origin, which is turned on at time t=0.
-Draw the streakline for times $\omega t=0, \frac{1}{4}\pi, \frac{1}{2}\pi, \pi, 2\pi, 4\pi, 6\pi, \ldots$ In a separate graph, draw the particle path of the particle that was released at time zero.
+- 3. Continuing the previous question, draw the streakline coming from a generator at the origin, which is turned on at time t = 0.
+Draw the streakline for times $\omega t = 0$, $\frac{1}{4}\pi$, $\frac{1}{2}\pi$, π , 2π , 4π , 6π , In a separate graph, draw the particle path of the particle that was released at time zero.
 Compare its position at the given times with that in the streaklines.
-Hint: Read up on how to get streaklines in your notes. - 3.
-Substitute the Eulerian velocity field of stagnation point flow into the (Eulerian) Euler equations.
-In the force per unit volume, include the gravity force per unit volume.
-Assume that gravity is in the minus y-direction.
-You get three equations for the pressure, one giving its x-derivative, one its y derivative, and the third its z-derivative.
-More than one equation for a single scalar unknown p is usually too much, but show that in this case, there is indeed a solution p that satisfies all three equations.
-Find out what it is.
-Does it satisfy the Bernoulli law?
+Hint: Read up on how to get streaklines in your notes. - 4.
+For stagnation point flow, write down the velocity derivative tensor, then its antisymmetric part, and then find the angular velocity of the fluid rotation produced by that part.
+Repeat for the "solid body rotation" flow with d a constant.